 Did you know that strengthening your core is a great way to prevent a side ache?
 The stronger your core, the less likely you are to experience this sharp pain when you run.

 The question always arises, “Should I run through a side stitch?”
 Sometimes it is difficult to ascertain if the pain is a harmless side stitch, that generalized pain that we all feel when pushing ourselves hard, or pain caused by an injury.

-“No pain, no gain,” is a popular saying.
-On the one hand, you do have to push yourself in order to better your athletic performance.
-If you only workout within your comfort zone, whether you are running, swimming, cycling, weight lifting, or engaging in some other activity, you will stop seeing gains.
-However, if you push yourself you are bound to experience discomfort, perhaps even pain.
+“No pain, no gain” is a popular saying.
+On the one hand, you do have to push yourself to better your athletic performance.
+If you only work out within your comfort zone, whether running, swimming, cycling, weight lifting or engaging in some other activity, you will stop seeing gains.
+However, if you push yourself, you are bound to experience discomfort, perhaps even pain.

-The key is to determine what is natural discomfort that comes from pushing yourself from what is a warning that you perhaps need to slow your roll a bit.
+The key is to determine the natural discomfort that comes from pushing yourself from a warning that you perhaps need to slow your roll a bit.

 Most experts agree that you won’t hurt yourself further if you run through a side ache.
-Let’s face it: in order to hit a PR (personal record), you have to push beyond your comfort zone.
+Let’s face it: to hit a PR (personal record), you have to push beyond your comfort zone.
 As an athlete, excellence hurts.
 However, you need to be smart.
-Here’s where knowing, and listening to, your own body is helpful.
+Here’s where knowing and listening to your own body is helpful.

 What To Do When It Hits…

-When the pain hits, you can always just slow down a little.
-Sometimes if you just ease up on the pace some, the discomfort will subside.
+When the pain hits, you can always slow down a little.
+Sometimes if you ease up on the pace, the discomfort will subside.
 For some people, slowing down a bit helps.
-For others, they do find it necessary to slow to a walk before experiencing relief.
+For others they do find it necessary to slow to a walk before experiencing relief.

 Applying pressure in the pained area also can offer relief.
 It is as simple as it sounds, push into the sore spot.